Hair loss: Psychological

 The psychology of hair thinning is a complex issue.
 Hair is considered an essential part of overall identity: especially for women, for whom it often represents femininity and attractiveness.
 Men typically associate a full head of hair with youth and vigor.
 People experiencing hair thinning often find themselves in a situation where their physical appearance is at odds with their own self-image and commonly worry that they appear older than they are or less attractive to others.
 Psychological problems due to baldness, if present, are typically most severe at the onset of symptoms.
-Two meta analyses on androgenetic alopecia revealed osychosical distress levels to be moderate, on average, rather than severe and that balding men were no more likely to have depression or self esteem issues compared to non-balding men.
+Two meta analyses on androgenetic alopecia revealed psychosocial distress levels to be moderate, on average, rather than severe and that balding men were no more likely to have depression or self esteem issues compared to non-balding men.

 Hair loss induced by cancer chemotherapy has been reported to cause changes in self-concept and body image.
 Body image does not return to the previous state after regrowth of hair for a majority of patients.
 In such cases, patients have difficulties expressing their feelings (alexithymia) and may be more prone to avoiding family conflicts.
 Family therapy can help families to cope with these psychological problems if they arise.